Cook with fun

 Will one time use of plywood to cook a meal kill you?
 The answer is – Maybe!
 Enough of anything will kill you.
 Too much water will kill you.
 Too much chocolate will kill you (so I have been told……yet to be proven in my house).
 It just depends what your exposure is.
 If you are starving and you need to cook something over plywood, then I would say do it.
 At least you would die on a full stomach.
 I mean if your choices are die of starvation or eat a tainted food item, then I say take your chances.
 More than likely are are browning some hotdogs and well we have all heard the stories of what is inside those meat tubes.

 Why is plywood your only choice?
 I am certain that there could be something else to burn.
 If you are in the forest, you would have, …….the forest.
 If you are in the city, you could figure something out right?
-There are some trees in the city.
+There are some trees, pallets, junk mail, benches, and other wooden items in the city.
 If our hypothetical scenarios are starting to go into the when SHTF times, then we can get loco on this subject.
 I don’t really want to do that.

 Also, while you are here, do not forget to shop for YUP GEAR items: SHOP